leen-neel/and249/src/content/projects/katie.md

 isClient: true
 ---

-Designed and developed Katie Jo Pochat's website using WordPres and Elementor.
+Designed and developed Katie Jo Pockat's website using WordPress and Elementor.
 Included her in every step of the process in buiding the site.